MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/api-access.md

 The API access page shows pending and approved requests.
 It also shows which requests apply to any SharePoint Framework component or custom script in your organization (organization-wide) and which requests apply to only the specific component (isolated).

    > [!NOTE]
    > The admin role that's required to approve permissions depends on the API.
 To approve permissions to any of the third-party APIs registered in the tenant, the [application administrator](/azure/active-directory/roles/permissions-reference#application-administrator) role is sufficient.
 To approve permissions for Microsoft Graph or any other Microsoft API, the global admin role is required.
+The API access page is not available for people signed in with the global reader role.

 ## Approve a pending request